 Individuals – UK Tax

-As a UK tax resident not everyone in the UK has to lodge a UK Tax Return with HM Revenue & Customs.
+As a non UK tax resident you will be required to lodge a UK Tax Return with HM Revenue & Customs if you have:

-- Income from renting out a property (UK or Overseas).
+- Income from renting out a UK property including your main residence.

 - Income from savings, investments and dividends.

-If you sell a UK residential property that has not been your main residence throughout you may need to report the gain online using an additional Capital Gains Tax Return.
+If you sell a UK residential property as a non-resident of the UK you will need to report the gain online using an additional Capital Gains Tax Return.
 You need to report and pay any tax within 30 days of completion of the sale.
 This is separate and in addition to the annual UK tax return.

 We at GM Tax provide fixed fee quotes for advisory work and UK annual tax returns and Capital Gains Tax returns.

-If you are moving to the UK – or are already living in the UK – and would like a fixed fee proposal from a firm of UK & Australian tax advisors that understands the issues affecting individuals living in the UK please complete our online enquiry via our contact us button or by calling a GM Tax office closest to you.
+If you are leaving the UK – or have already left – and would like a fixed fee proposal from a firm of UK & Australian tax advisors that understands the issues affecting individuals not living in the UK please complete our online enquiry via our contact us button or by calling a GM Tax office closest to you.

 GM Tax also offers the following services: